02 Observing the local sky

-The rest of stars daily rise in the east and set in the west.
+The rest of the stars daily rise in the east and set in the west.

-The paths of Sun, Moon and planets follow these rules as well.
+The paths of the Sun, Moon and planets follow these rules as well.

 From the geometry and by observing the local sky, Geographic Location on Earth can be calculated: